 The duration of the weight restoration will vary between individuals, depending on the severity of the eating disorder and progress.
 The early stages of weight restoration usually result in both physical and psychological side effects as a result of overcoming nutritional deprivation.
 Physical side effects such as bloating, constipation and early satiety, and psychological side effects such as anxiety and body dissatisfaction are common.
 These will improve with time as nutritional intake is established and cognitive therapy begins.

-There is a common fear that weight restoration means just gaining body fat.
-Weight restoration and the change in the number on the scale will be from a number of body composition changes:
+Fear of weight gain is widespread in eating disorder recovery, but it can be overcome.
+There is a common misconception that weight restoration means just gaining body fat.
+However, weight restoration and changes to the number on the scale are actually due to several body composition changes including:

 glycogen (our storage form of carbohydrate) being replenished and stored in muscles and liver.
 Glycogen is a heavy molecule when it is stored as for each molecule of glycogen, it attracts 3-4 molecules of water